Amateur Photographer verdict

 The GoPro HERO12 Black creates some well-lit, great looking footage – if you aren’t shooting in low light.
 There are plenty of features to get your teeth into and the stabilisation is second to none – making it a great action camera and suitable for all kinds of users.
 It’s also ideal for vloggers and social media creators who want to cut 16:9 and 9:16 content from the same footage.

 The HERO12 is a great little camera but overall, nothing here is exactly groundbreaking, it’s very similar to HERO11 Black.
 So if you already have the HERO11, you’re not really missing out on much.
 If you are choosing between the two, chances are the HERO11 will soon see some bigger price drops (and for basically the same camera – you can’t go wrong!)
-But, if you are likely to use some of the newer pro features in filmmaking– Timecode Sync and Log colour profile the HERO12 might be a better option.
+But, if you are likely to use some of the newer pro features in filmmaking– Timecode Sync and Log colour profile the HERO12 will be the better version.